LLMadrid/hello-world/README.md

 ## 🧪 Real-World Scenarios

 - 🕵️‍♂️ Intercepted a live social engineering scam targeting a customer, uncovering a coordinated fraud ring
-- 💬 Prevented a $12,000 cash withdrawal scam by identifying inconsistencies and confirming scam activity
+- 💬 Prevented large cash withdrawal scam by identifying inconsistencies and confirming scam activity
 - 🔐 Detected and stopped an account takeover by coordinating with internal teams and resetting credentials

 ---